hqkate/magvit/README.md

 In this repositry, we use [UCF-101](https://www.crcv.ucf.edu/data/UCF101.php) to train the VQVAE-3d.

-We use the Train/Test Splits for Action Recognition, the statistics are:
+We use the Train/Test Splits for *Action Recognition*, the statistics are:

 | Dataset | Train | Test |
 | --- | --- | --- |